A Well-Read Tart

 Pecan Snowball Cookies

-You can sift the powdered sugar onto the Pecan Snowball Cookies for a more delicate effect, or you can do like I do: dip the cookies lightly in the sugar, then smush the powder around the top and bottom of the cookie for a slightly smudged effect.
+Sift the powdered sugar onto the Pecan Snowball Cookies for a dreamy, delicate effect.
+Or, you can roll the cookies around in the sugar to create a slightly smudged effect.

 I actually like serving a combo of sugared and un-sugared Pecan Snowball Cookies.
 Some people like the pure, simple taste of the cocoa powder and nuts, while others love the extra hit of sweetness.